IWeb

-iWeb was a template-based WYSIWYG website creation tool developed by Apple Inc. The first version of iWeb was announced at the Macworld Conference & Expo on January 10, 2006 as part of the iLife ’06 suite of digital lifestyle applications. iWeb '11 was released on October 20, 2010 as part of the iLife ’11 suite, though it was not updated from the previous release (version 3.0.2).
+iWeb is a template-based WYSIWYG website creation tool developed by Apple Inc. The first version of iWeb was announced at the Macworld Conference & Expo on January 10, 2006, as part of the iLife '06 suite of digital lifestyle applications. iWeb '11 was released on October 20, 2010 as part of the iLife '11 suite, though it was not updated from the previous release (version 3.0.2).

 iWeb allowed users to create websites and blogs and customize them with their own text, photos, and movies.
 Users could then publish their websites to MobileMe or another hosting service via FTP.
 In addition to its ability to publish to MobileMe, iWeb integrated with other services, including Facebook, YouTube, AdSense and Google Maps.
 Apple ceased development of iWeb in 2011.

 Overview and features

 Page design

 iWeb allowed users to create and design websites and blogs without coding and included a number of Apple-designed themes, each of which had several page templates with coordinated fonts and colors.
 Users could customize these pages by replacing placeholder text and by dragging and dropping their own photos and movies into the document.
 Templates included blog, podcast, and photo and movie gallery pages as well as standard "Welcome" and "About Me" pages.

 iWeb integrated with other applications in the iLife suite.
 The iLife Media Browser is a list of all the music, movies, and photos stored in iTunes, iMovie, and iPhoto.
 Content could be dragged from the Media Browser window and placed in the open page.
 Local files could also be dropped directly into the page.

 Nine interactive "widgets" were included with iWeb.
 Among other functions, these widgets let users embed YouTube videos and Google Maps, include a countdown timer and add RSS feeds.